qernal/github-actions-rust-clippy/README.md

 - Globbing for repositories that have multiple rust projects in them
 - SSH key for projects that use cargo to pull private Git repositories
 - Error and Warning outputs that highlight specific lines on PR's and commits
+- Specify specific version of Rust to use

 ![alt text](gh_lint_example.png "GitHub Lint Example")